iman2693/SAT-Solver/README.md

 # SAT-Solver
-This project is a way to find satisfiability of logical propositions .
+This project is a way to check satisfiability of logical propositions .